Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

   - `overall_entity_freq_wikidata.json`: this is a dictionary which simply maps a Wikidata entity to its overall frequency in the Wikipedia corpus.
   - `gazetteer_entity_embeddings.npy`: Wikidata embeddings of entities in our gazetteer.
   - `gazetteer_entity_ids.txt`: Mapped Wikidata IDs of the entities in our gazetteer.
+  - `gazetteer_wkdtclass_embeddings.npy`: Wikidata embeddings of entity classes in our gazetteer.
+  - `gazetteer_wkdtclass_ids.txt`: Mapped Wikidata IDs of the entity classes in our gazetteer.